basho/basho_docs/source/languages/en/riak/dev/using/application-guide.md

   you'd like to store, but there may be workarounds to close the gap.
   Most things that can be stored as JSON, for example, can be stored as maps (though with modifications).
+* **When you don't need to reason about siblings** --- If your use case doesn't require that your application have access to siblings and allows for sibling convergence logic to take place at the Riak level rather than at the application level

 #### When not to use Riak Data Types